Mamata conducts aerial survey of flood-hit areas | Science-Environment

 - India

-West Bengal Chief Minister Mamata Banerjee on Monday conducted an aerial survey of flood-hit areas of Udaynarayanpur in Howrah district on her way to Jhargram, sources in the state secretariat said.
+West Bengal Chief Minister Mamata Banerjee on Monday conducted an aerial survey of flood-hit areas of Udaynarayanpur in Howrah district on her way to Jhargram, a senior official of the state government said.

-Banerjee, the sources said, was ''very much unhappy'' over Damodar Valley Corporation releasing ''excessive water'' leading to the flood situation.
+Banerjee was very unhappy with the Damodar Valley Corporation releasing ''excessive water'' leading to the flood situation, the official said.

-She is likely to conduct an aerial survey of the flood-hit areas of Ghatal in Paschim Medinipur district on Tuesday, they said.
+She is likely to conduct an aerial survey of the flood-hit areas of Ghatal in Paschim Medinipur district on Tuesday.

-At least 23 persons have lost their lives and several lakh people have been displaced in seven districts of Bengal in the flood which Banerjee has described as ''man-made''.
-She has held DVC responsible for releasing ''excessive water'' from its dams leading to the situation.
-Several south Bengal districts like Howrah and Hoogly had witnessed heavy monsoon rainfall last week.
-She visited flood-affected Amta and her plan to go to near by Udaynarayanpur had to be dropped due to heavy rains.
-She had written to Prime Minister Narendra Modi alleging ''man-made flood'' by Damodar Valley Corporation.
-The prime minister had assured her central help.
+At least 23 persons have lost their lives and several lakhs of people have been displaced in seven districts of Bengal in the flood which Banerjee has described as ''man-made''.
+She has held DVC responsible for the flood situation, claiming it has released ''excessive water'' from its dams.
+The DVC, however, rejected the allegation saying it discharges water after taking consent of the state government and blaming it for the deluge is not justified.
+Meanwhile, the flood situation has improved slightly following less rainfall and improved weather conditions, officials said.

+The water also receded from certain affected areas.
+The DVC on Monday released 45,000 cusec of water, an official of the Corporation said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)